firstbirdtech/api-docs/source/includes/_applications.md

 | Property    | Description                                                                                                         |
 |:------------|:--------------------------------------------------------------------------------------------------------------------|
 | value       | New Job Application status.
 In this case, 'IN_PROGRESS'.
 [Check Job Application's Status table](#job-applications)       |

+## Delete a closed Job Applcation

+In order to delete a closed or hired Job Application you must use the following request

+### HTTP Request

+`DELETE /v1/companies/{companyId}/applications/{jobApplicationId}`

+If the request succeeds, the api will return a 200 response with no body.